RhinohawkUAV/rh_ros/obc_gazebo/README.md

-# Package for Software In the Loop (SIL) simulations of the Rhinohawk vision pieline.
+# Package for Software In the Loop (SIL) simulations of the Outback Joe Challenge vision pieline.

 The simulator and image pipeline are started with roslaunch:

-    roslaunch rhinohawk_gazebo rhinohawk.launch
+    roslaunch ojc_gazebo ojc.launch

 Which should bring up the gazebo client.
 Use `rqt` to view images from ROS topics.